ArthurKretzer/data_engineering_exercises/README.md

 pip install -r requirements.txt
 ```

-Jupyter notebook is recommended for better data visualization. <br>
+Jupyter notebook is recommended for better data visualization.

 To install **venv** to jupyter you must run the following command on **virtualenv**